Graeme Sullivan: Lecturing history

 In 2002 Sullivan served on the Congress Executive Committee of InSEA's 31st World Congress in New York City.

 On 4 November 2005, Sullivan presented "Research Acts in the Visual Arts" as part of the John M. Anderson Lecture Series at the Pennsylvania State University School of Visual Arts.
 Three years later, on 7 and 8 March 2008, Sullivan served as a keynote speaker at NYU Steinhardt in Greenwich Village.
 On 2 February 2009, he was sponsored by the Interdisciplinary Research Group from the College of Visual and Performing Arts at Syracuse University to present the lecture "The Artist as Research Trickster".
 He presented "Art Practice as Research: New Roles for New Realities" at Moravian College in Bethlehem, Pennsylvania on 11 November 2009.
 The lecture was part of the Rose and Rudy S. Ackerman Visual Arts Lecture Series.

-Penn State University (2010-present)
+Penn State University (2010-2018)

 Effective 1 August 2010, Sullivan was appointed director of Pennsylvania State University's School of Visual Arts.
 He is also a professor of art education at the college.
+He retired in 2018 and returned to live in Sydney, Australia.